pinkpong111/network-architecture-theory/README.md

 $$\frac{dS}{dt} \uparrow\uparrow \implies \text{Vector Storm}$$

 > Note: The n-squared relationship is a theoretical prediction based on pairwise interaction scaling.
 In systems where agents interact in pairwise combinations, the number of potential conflict surfaces scales quadratically with agent count.
 Empirical calibration of alpha and beta coefficients is required per deployment context.

+**Empirical analogues of staged expansion:**

+The principle that expansion before stabilization causes instability is observable in existing systems:

+- **Federated learning:** Adding participating nodes all at once causes gradient conflict explosion and model instability.
+Adding nodes incrementally — confirming convergence at each stage before adding more — produces stable training.
+This is structurally equivalent to "lower stabilization before upper expansion."
+- **Curriculum learning:** Training an LLM on easy data first (stabilization), then progressively introducing harder data (expansion), produces better results than training on all difficulty levels simultaneously.
+Premature introduction of hard data before the model has internalized basic patterns causes training instability.
+- **Progressive GAN training:** Generating low-resolution images first (lower layer stabilization), then adding higher-resolution layers incrementally (upper expansion), produces stable training.
+Attempting full resolution from the start causes mode collapse — a form of vector storm.

+These are not analogies.
+They are instances of the same structural principle: **capacity must stabilize before scope expands.**

 ### 5.2 Stabilization Condition